Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

 with an internet connection.
 Such as Server, Network, Storage, Database, Application and services.
 In the cloud, we stop thinking about Infrastructure like Hardware and use it as a Software.

-# what does mean by Network of Remote Servers?
+# What does mean by Network of Remote Servers?

 A network of remote servers is a collection of computers located somewhere else and connected to each other, that provide computing resources and services to users over the Internet.

-Examples of Cloud services:
+# Examples of Cloud services:
 You already use cloud services every day:
 1. Google Drive / Dropbox → Cloud Storage
 2. Gmail / Outlook → Cloud Email